 In addition, under the UK's Data Protection Act 2018, we rely on the processing conditions at Schedule 1 part 1, paragraphs 8 and 18.
 These relate to the processing of special category data for safeguarding and equality of opportunity/treatment.
 Our Appropriate Policy Document provides more information about this processing.
-A copy can be requested from our School Business Manager.
+A copy can be requested from our school lead (details on page 1).